Duan Liao: Becoming chieftain

-Duan Liao was the grandson of Duan Rilujuan, the accredited founder of the Duan tribe.
+Duan Liao was the grandson of Rilujuan, the accredited founder of the Duan tribe.
 In 325, his cousin, Duan Ya, became the tribe’s new chieftain.
 The Duke of Liaodong, Murong Hui, quickly established friendly relations with Duan Ya, even managing to convince Duan Ya to move his capital away from Lingzhi (令支, in present-day Qian'an, Hebei).
 The decision proved unpopular among his subjects, however, and Duan Liao would use this as pretext to rally the tribes under the Duan clan to overthrow Duan Ya.
 Duan Ya died in the same year he ascended, and Duan Liao was installed as the new chieftain.

 At the time of Duan Liao's coup, the Duan tribe had a territory that stretched from Yuyang Commandery to the Liao River.
 Sometime between 329 and 335, Duan Liao was made Grand General of Chariots and Cavalry, Inspector of Youzhou, Grand Chanyu, and Duke of Beiping by the Jin dynasty (266–420) court.
 In 331, he was made General of Agile Cavalry.